-The track record of the promoters, experience of the management team and the organizational structure of the company are considered.
 The company's strategic objectives and initiatives in the context of resources available, its ability to identify opportunities and track record in managing stress situations are taken as indicators of managerial competence.
-Market reputation of the promoters of a NBFC is also a key factor in its ability to access various funding sources at competitive rates.
+Market reputation of the promoters of an NBFC is also a key factor in its ability to access various funding sources at competitive rates.
 Adequacy of the information systems used by the management is evaluated.
 CARE Ratings focuses on modern practices and systems, level of technology deployed, capabilities of senior management and personnel policies.
 In case of shared resources by group companies, the strength and quality of group cos/businesses is considered while assessing the management strength.
-Further, the proven capabilities of the NBFC in its asset class and peer group is also examined.
+Furthermore, the proven capabilities of the NBFC in its asset class and peer group is also examined.

-The management's stance (both stated and exhibited) on risk and risk management framework is examined.
-Credit risk management is evaluated by examining the appraisal, monitoring and recovery systems and prudential lending norms of the company.
-The company's policy on liquidity risk and interest rate risk is examined.
-CARE Ratings examines track record of the company in complying with regulatory requirements of RBI.
+The management's stance (both stated and exhibited) on risk and risk management framework is considered.
+Credit risk management is evaluated by assessing the appraisal, monitoring and recovery systems and prudential lending norms of the company.
+The company's policy on liquidity risk and interest rate risk is considered.
+CARE Ratings looks at the track record of the company in complying with regulatory requirements of RBI.

-7. Size, Vintage & Market Presence
+8. Size, Vintage & Market Presence

 Size is reflected through the level of capital and level of total assets of a NBFC.
 Large size would generally be associated with long operating track record, significant market presence, demonstrated ability to raise resource from varied source and asset quality and profitability performance established over time through the cycles.
-Management's strategy for profitable growth and their ability to navigate through difficult business environment is better assessed for a NBFC which has a long track record of operations and has grown to a relatively large size.
+Management's strategy for profitable growth and their ability to navigate through difficult business environment is better assessed for an NBFC which has a long track record of operations and has grown to a relatively large size.
 While large size by itself is not a direct determinant of ratings, it does provide an indication of the competitive strength and financial flexibility of a NBFC.
 Large NBFCs can have a diversified portfolio or could be a sizeable player in a single asset class.
 In either case, the ability to compete and generate risk-adjusted returns over time is better gauged for NBFCs which have a long track record.